 Keep in mind that once a Delaware LLC is canceled, the company name becomes available for anyone else in the state to utilize.

 Harvard Business Services, Inc. can help you cancel your Delaware LLC in a professional and prompt manner.
-When you enlist our team for the Delaware LLC cancelation process, we will expertly assemble the required paperwork and forward it to you via email or fax for your signature.
+When you enlist our team for the Delaware LLC cancellation process, we will expertly assemble the required paperwork and forward it to you via email or fax for your signature.

-After you sign and return all necessary documents to us by fax, mail or email, we will file the Certificate of Cancellation with the Delaware Secretary of State within 24 hours.
+After you sign and return all necessary documents to us by fax, mail, or email, we will file the Certificate of Cancellation with the Delaware Secretary of State within 24 hours.

 The Delaware Division of Corporations generally takes three to five (3-5) business days to return the receipt of filing to us; once we receive it, we will immediately forward it to you via email for your records.